SparebankenVest/azure-key-vault-to-kubernetes/README.md

       type: <object type in azure key vault to sync>
       version: <optional - version of object to sync>
       contentType: <only used when type is the special multi-key-value-secret - either application/x-json or application/x-yaml>
-  output: # ignored by env injector, required by Controller
+  output: # ignored by env injector, required by controller to output kubernetes secret
     secret:
       name: <name of the kubernetes secret to create>
       dataKey: <required when type is opaque - name of the kubernetes secret data key to assign value to - ignored for all other types>